sergey-pragmatiqai/ist-chat-widget/README.md

-# Custom Chat Component
+# n8n Chat Widget

 A standalone, embeddable chat widget built with Vue.js and TypeScript.
-This is a custom chat implementation that provides a modern, responsive chat interface for web applications.
+This is a custom chat implementation based on PragmatiqAI IST chat widget that provides a modern, responsive chat interface for web applications and n8n workflows.

 ## Features